British space programme: United Kingdom Space Agency (2010 – present)

 On 1 April 2010, the government established the UK Space Agency, an agency responsible for the British space programme.
 It replaced the British National Space Centre and now has responsibility for government policy and key budgets for space, as well as representing the UK in all negotiations on space matters.

-As of 2015, the UK Space Agency provided 9.9% of the European Space Agency budget.
+In 2015, the UK Space Agency provided 9.9% of the European Space Agency budget.

 Reaction Engines Skylon

 The British government partnered with the ESA in 2010 to promote a single-stage to orbit spaceplane concept called Skylon.
 This design was developed by Reaction Engines Limited, a company founded by Alan Bond after HOTOL was cancelled.
 The Skylon spaceplane was positively received by the British government, and the British Interplanetary Society.
 Successful tests of the engine pre-cooler and SABRE engine design were carried out in 2012, although full funding for development of the spacecraft itself had not been confirmed.
 Reaction Engines filed for bankruptcy in 2024.